Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Umbrellas should not be opened indoors.
 In fact, it’s best to leave all umbrellas outside one’s home, as they are believed to be great hiding spots for spirits.

-In past decades, the elderly would also warn about venturing out after sunset, or using the word for “ghost,” or going near bodies of water, or wearing black.
+In past decades, the elderly would also caution against venturing out after sunset, or using the word for “ghost,” or going near bodies of water, or swimming, or wearing black.
+Even walking about with unruly hair is a taboo.
+Doing so will “invite” ghosts to accompany you.
+You risk alarming passer-bys too.

-However, many such taboos are incompatible with modern lifestyles and work.
-As such, these taboos are nowadays seldom observed.
+However, many such taboos are now incompatible with modern lifestyles and work.
+As such, a good many are nowadays seldom observed.

 Many Chinese Horror Movies Were Inspired by the Ghost Festival

-Like Halloween in the West, the Chinese Ghost Festival was the basis for several Chinese and Cantonese horror movies over the years.
-Some notable examples being:
+Like Halloween in the West, the Chinese Ghost Festival has long been a popular premise for Chinese and Cantonese horror movies.
+Some notable examples are:

 - Thou Shall Not Swear (七月十四不见不散): Also known as The Halloween Murders, this Hong Kong 1993 horror flick begins and ends on a promise made on the fourteenth day.
 One that resulted in inexplicable deaths.